loomio/loomio_help/content/rsvp.md

 ---

-If you're really hoping to connect with a human at Loomio, let us know if you'd like to request a call, webinar, or training by [contacting us](https://loomio.org/contact).
+Hoping to connect, live, with a human at Loomio?
+Let us know if you'd like to request a call, webinar, or training by [contacting us](https://loomio.org/contact).